 Filters within a pipeline operate on SOAP messages encapsulating invocation requests or responses.
-In the case of a service this pipeline is configured between the container component and the service, while in the case of clients this is configured between the support classes and the application logic.
-It should also be noted that individual filters are autonomous entities that have access to the entire SOAP message encapsulating the request/invocation.
-Individual filters are allowed to modify both the header and body elements of SOAP messages.
-The order in which filters operate on messages needs to be consistent, for example the stages at which encryption/decryption and compression/decompression take place at the service endpoints should be consistent otherwise unpredictable results/behavior may ensue.
+In the case of a service this pipeline is configured between container component and the service, while in the case of clients this is configured between the support classes and the application logic.
+It should also be noted that individual filters are autonomous entities that have accessible the entire SOAP message encapsulating the request/invocation.
+Individual filters are allowed to modify Otage ader and body elements of SOAP messages.
+The order in which filters operate on messages needs to be consistent, for example the stages at which encryption Component compression/decompression take place at the service endpoints should be consistent otherwise unpredictable results/behavior may ensue.